VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter02.md

 (multi-byte charsets).
 MiniGUI also support `UTF-8` and `UTF-16` encode of `UNICODE` charset through the abstract interface of charset.

-<b>[Prompt] The charset support of MiniGUI can be also understood as the
-support of certain encoding format of that charset. </b>
+__PROMPT__ The charset support of MiniGUI can be also understood as the support of certain encoding format of that charset.

 MiniGUI uses logical font interface to support multi-byte charset.
 When application displays text, it usually needs to set logical font and assign the